lmorg/murex/docs/GUIDE.arrays-and-maps.md

 ### Special ranges

-Unlike bash, _murex_ also supports some special ranges:
+Unlike bash, Murex also supports some special ranges:

     a: [mon..sun]
     a: [monday..sunday]